josemotta/IoT.Starter.Pi.Thing/README.2.md

 	(Reading database ...
 35540 files and directories currently installed.)
 	Removing docker-compose (1.8.0-2) ...
 	Processing triggers for man-db (2.7.6.1-2) ...

-	pi@zuni:~ $ docker-compose version
-	-bash: /usr/bin/docker-compose: No such file or directory

 Considering that docker-compose is still needed, J‑C Berthon showed a ["easy way"](https://www.berthon.eu/2017/getting-docker-compose-on-raspberry-pi-arm-the-easy-way/) to do it for yourself.
 I tried it successfully with a RPI 2 model B,  and after a long run the latest docker-compose was built at RPI and generated the binary file.